 Oriana’s Notes

-COCONUT MILK: Make sure to use canned coconut milk.
+Coconut Milk: Make sure to use canned coconut milk.
 Refrigerated coconut milk is more of a beverage than a baking ingredient.
 It is often watered down and filled with additives, so I recommend avoiding this type of milk for this recipe.

-STORE: Frosted cupcakes can be stored at room temperature for up to 1 day or up to 3 days in the refrigerator.
+Store: Frosted cupcakes can be stored at room temperature for up to 1 day or up to 3 days in the refrigerator.
 Unfrosted cupcakes can be stored at room temperature for up to 3 days or frozen for up to 2 months; defrost at room temperature before frosting and serving.
 Consider that the cupcakes will lose part of their fluffiness if refrigerated or frozen.

-FREEZE: let cupcakes cool completely before freezing.
+Freeze: let cupcakes cool completely before freezing.
 Then, wrap the unfrosted cupcakes individually in plastic wrap and freeze them for up to two months.
 I recommend adding the frosting right before serving for the best taste.
 Thaw at room temperature before frosting and serving.

-I appreciate your feedback, and it helps others, too!Recipe reviews on the website are extremely valuable to other readers online.
+Recipe reviews on the website are extremely valuable to other readers online.
 So, please don’t forget to give it a 5-star rating below.

 Nutrition